dougeby/IntuneDocs/intune/custom-settings-android-for-work.md

 Use the Intune Android work profile custom configuration policy to assign OMA-URI settings that can be used to control features on Android work profile devices.
 These are standard settings that many mobile device manufacturers use to control device features.

 This capability is intended to allow you to assign Android settings that are not configurable with Intune policies.
 Intune supports a limited number of Android custom policies at present.
-See the examples in this topic to find out which policies you can configure.
+See the examples in this article to find out which policies you can configure.

 ## Create a custom profile